lmihailovic/lukam.xyz/content/about/index.md

 Besides my love for software and computers, I'm also passionate about [films](https://lukam.xyz/hobbies/films), writing, music and powerlifting.
-I'm unusually keen on typography, Bauhaus design philosophy, colour grading and the science of film emulation.
+I'm unusually keen on typography, Bauhaus design philosophy, Swiss style design, colour grading and the science of film emulation.
 Yeah, saved the weirdest for last, huh?

 Currently looking to get into game modding (if I get the time), specifically Source engine games, Fallout: New Vegas, Stardew Valley, or Minecraft...